shutstart/AngelSynth/README.md

 -> Amplitude Modulaiton with ADSR.

 ### Support
-Angel Synth is currently supported only on MacOs (Apple silicon and intel).
+Angel Synth is currently supported only on MacOs (Apple M1 and Intel).

 ### How to download?
 Use <a href = "https://drive.google.com/drive/folders/1e-PWcoWgZxzCWzksKvNORnVGtAd-tVVo?usp=sharing"> <b>This Link</b> </a> to download the AU componenet and save it to the folder where AU plugins are installed